Integrated Bioinformatics Resource for Rare Diseases

 Q: What Rare Diseases does RARe-SOURCE™ provide information on?

-A: RARe-SOURCE™ provides details on rare diseases with genetic etiology and their associated genes.
+A: A: RARe-SOURCE™ provides details on rare diseases with genetic etiology and their associated genes.
 Information on the diseases and their associated genes is obtained from genetic and rare diseases (GARD) database and in the current version does not include all rare diseases with genetic etiology.
+For the literature AI and variant annotations, additional genes and known associations were obtained from OrphaNet and Ehrhart et. al., Sci Data, 2021

 Q: How reliable are the literature AI details?